Building a School Community: C.P. Squires Elementary Leads the Way

 Every Child a Reader

-An on-site literacy specialist, volunteer mentors and tutors, a full-day kindergarten program (an initiative started at C.P.
-Squires and soon-to-be replicated in schools throughout the district), and after-school tutoring have all helped to improve students' reading ability.
-Technology has also been a huge asset, says Lark, who has pulled together grant money to buy the LeapPad Learning System and LightSpan reading tools (running on PlayStation game systems) for first and second grade classrooms.
-Kindergartners use the Waterford Reading program and older students use Accelerated Reader to improve reading comprehension.
+An on-site literacy specialist, volunteer mentors and tutors, a full-day kindergarten program (an initiative started at Squires and soon to be replicated in schools throughout the district), and after-school tutoring have all helped improve students' reading ability.
+Technology has also been a huge asset, says Lark, who has pulled together grant money to buy the LeapPad Learning System (now defunct) and Plato Learning's LightSpan reading tools (running on Sony PlayStation game systems) for first-grade and second-grade classrooms.
+Kindergartners use the Waterford Institute's reading program, and older students use Accelerated Reader to improve reading comprehension.

 Although some schools reward students for their reading progress, Lark isn't going down that road.
 "We don't give prizes.
 We don't give candy, " she explains.
 "I don't believe in that.
 I believe that children need to learn to love reading.
 They need to read because it feels good and is exciting."

-Yearly improvement on test scores tells Lark that she and her staff are on the right track.
+Yearly improvement on test scores tells Lark she and her staff are on the right track.
 She also gets daily confirmation of their efforts as she visits classrooms or interacts with students throughout the school day.
-"As they progress through the grades you can see them growing in confidence," says Lark.
-"When the language barrier breaks open and they start reading books the students get so excited.
-You can walk down the hall and someone will say, 'I jut moved to level six,' and I think, 'Wow.
-That is awesome."
+"As they progress through the grades, you can see them growing in confidence," says Lark.
+"When the language barrier breaks open and they start reading books, the students get so excited.
+You can walk down the hall, and someone will say, 'I jut moved to level six,' and I think, 'Wow.
+That is awesome.'"

-Ongoing professional development and support for the personal and professional needs of her staff have enabled Lark to maintain a stable cadre of teachers at C.P.
-Squires Elementary.
+Ongoing professional development and support for the personal and professional needs of her staff have enabled Lark to maintain a stable cadre of teachers at Squires.

 Credit: Edutopia